Home > Coconut Palms Resort Review

-- Ah Tong Restaurant (28308) – cheap and tasty Chinese café/takeaway at the top of the Rue Cornwall street.
+- Ah Tong Restaurant – Cheap and tasty Chinese café/takeaway at the top of the Rue Cornwall street.

-- Emily’s Café (25550) – at The Sportsmens Hotel, about 450m up Rue Cornwall and to the south.
-Expat hangout with imported wine, pub meals and 24-hour service.
+- Emily’s Café – At The Sportsmens Hotel, about 500m up Rue Cornwall and to the south.
+Expat hangout with imported wine, pub meals, and 24-hour service.

-- Poppy’s on the Lagoon – renowned across the island for seafood, burgers, traditional food and even banana pancakes.
+- Poppy’s on the Lagoon – In the Poppy’s resort.
+Renowned across the island for seafood, burgers, traditional food, and even banana pancakes.
 On Captain Cook Avenue, about 500m down Rue Cornwall street.
-6-minute walk.

-- The Melanesian – ‘Pacific fusion cuisine’, barbeques and buffet nights with themes and entertainment.
-(May become an Italian restaurant later.)
+- The Melanesian – ‘Pacific fusion cuisine’, barbecues, and buffet nights with themes and entertainment.
 About 750m south via the main road, Rue Dartois.
-9-minute walk.

-- Mangoes – easily the best in the area.
+- Mangoes – In the Mangoes Resort and easily the best restaurant in the area.
 Organic ingredients and changing menu daily.
 Try the seafood platters and locally-raised steaks.
-About 800m north via Captain Cook Avenue.9-minute walk.
+About 800m north via Captain Cook Avenue.

-- Market or Grocery: A handy minimart is directly opposite the resort entrance.
+- A handy minimart is directly opposite the resort entrance.
 A supermarket is at the top of Rue Cornwall street.

-Minibuses career along Rue Cornwall street to Port Vila and beyond.
+Minibuses pass along Rue Cornwall street to Port Vila and beyond.
 More regular along Rue Dartois (200m up Rue Cornwall) and Captain Cook Avenue (250m down Rue Cornwall).